oracle-cne/ocne/doc/experimental/ock-upgrade.md

-# Single Node OCK In-Place Upgrade
+# Single Node In-Place Upgrade from 1.* to OCK 2.*

 ### Version: v0.0.1-draft

 ## Overview
 Instructions for performing an in-place upgrade of a Kubernetes cluster node from Oracle Cloud Native Environment 1.x to OCK 2.x.

-## OCK 2.0 Upgrade Steps
+## OCK 2.* Upgrade Steps

-Set up a byo cluster for the existing Oracle Cloud Native Environment 1.x cluster using the 2.0 CLI.
+Set up a byo cluster for the existing Oracle Cloud Native Environment 1.x cluster using the 2.* CLI.
 The example below assumes Kubernetes 1.26, change it to your version.

 1. Create an OCI OCK image